-Nope.
-I was looking at my butt.
+I was glaring at my butt in the mirror.

 “As for so many women, the pathology of self-loathing is permanently ingrained in me.
 I can give in to it, I can modify it, I can react against it with practiced self-acceptance, but I cannot eradicate it.
 It frustrates me to consider what else I might have done with the years of mental energy I have wasted on this single, senseless issue.”
 1

-“Every move comes from your stomach.
+“When you dance, every move comes from your stomach.
 From the inside,” she told me.
 “Do you do your Kegels?”

 I had no idea what Kegels were.
 Coming from this woman, who seemed bizarrely confident in her body for her age, I wasn’t sure I should know what they were.

 “Ah, sometimes,” I mumbled, my virginal ignorance extreme.

 “You should do them every day,” she told me, sternly, “you’ll live longer.”

 I drank in her advice, still skittish over the ominous Kegel and all the figurative cookies I was stuffing in my face.

 “Your shoulders,” she said, “should be back, and your breasts proud.”

 When I looked at this woman’s body, I saw saggy and round–hardly someone I would have pictured as having “proud breasts.”
 Her brash use of the word “breasts” threw me for a loop, too.
 I wasn’t used to being around people who were so very…comfortable with their bodies.